Corofin, County Clare: Name

 The name Corofin means "the white or foam-flecked ford" from the Finn Coradh, the earliest form of the name to be found in the literature: "fearann re hucht Finn Coradh". - [Ó hUidhrín, 15c.
 Topographical Poem] A different translation is "Finne's weir".

-The village is sometimes spelled "Corrofin".
+The town name is sometimes spelled "Corrofin".
 Corofin also styles itself as "The Gateway to the Burren" or "The Angler's Paradise".

 Geography

-The village is 12 km north of the county town of Ennis, at the crossroads of the R460 and R476 regional roads.
+The town is 12 km north of the county town of Ennis, at the crossroads of the R460 and R476 regional roads.
 It is on the southern edge of the upland limestone region of The Burren.
 Corofin is in the civil parish of Kilnaboy in the Barony of Inchiquin.
 It lies across the townlands of Baunkyle, Laghtagoona and Kilvoydan.

-It lies in the Kilnaboy parish of the Roman Catholic Diocese of Killaloe.
-The parish has three churches, St Brigid's in Corofin, St Joseph's in Kilnaboy and St Mary's in Rath.
+It lies in the parish of the same name of the Roman Catholic Diocese of Killaloe.

 Places of interest

 On Church Street is the former Church of Ireland, St. Catherine's Church, built between 1715 and 1720 by Catherine Kneightly.
 It was renovated c.
 1820 and by 1829 the steeple had been added.
 The building is now in use by the Clare Heritage and Genealogical Research Centre.
+An Irish National Monument, the Cross Inneenboy, also known as Roughan Hill Tau Cross, is a stone tau cross which has been moved into the centre for safe keeping.

-Inchiquin Castle is located a few kilometers from Corfin, on the north side of Lake Inchiquin.
-It was possibly built by Teige-an-Chomhaid O'Brien (d.
+Inchiquin Castle is located just outside the town, on the north side of Lake Inchiquin.
+It was possibly begun by Teige-an-Chomhaid O'Brien (d.
 1466).
 In 1542, it belonged to Turlough, son of Murrough, first Baron of Inchiquin.
 Murrough O'Brien, the fourth Baron, was in possession in 1580.
-During the Nine Years' War it was attacked, and towards the end of the 17th century it was abandoned.
-Today the castle is a ruin surrounded by pastures.
-Part of the older castle tower is still extant as is a portion of the later 17th-century banquet hall.
+His descendants, the Marquesses of Thomond, derived their title of Earl of Inchiquin from this estate.
+During the Nine Years' War, Hugh Roe O'Donnell raided Clare and Inchiquin Castle was attacked by one of his lieutenants, Maguire of Fermanagh.
+During the Confederate Wars Christopher O'Brien, Murrough the Burner's brother, lived here.
+Murrough's son, Colonel John O'Brien, abandoned Inchiquin towards the end of the 17th century.
+By then it had deteriorated into a ruin.
+Today the castle remains a ruin surrounded by pastures.
+Part of the older castle tower is still extant as is a good portion of the later 17th-century banquet hall.